godatadriven/Kedro-Azureml-Starter/tutorial.md

 az acr login --name <acr_name>
 ```

-#### Creating an AzureML environment
+### Creating an AzureML environment
-Before we can run our pipeline on AzureML, we must replicate our local environment in Docker container.
+Before we can run our pipeline on AzureML, we must replicate our local environment in a Docker container.
 This will ensure that our AzureML pipeline will run with the exact same dependencies as our local environment.
 We have already created a Dockerfile for this, which does the following:
-1. It installs your Python version.
+1. It installs the Python version you specified during the project creation (`kedro new ...`).
 1. It copies your `requirements.txt` file to the container and installs all the dependencies in it.

 After building the container, we can push it to our Azure Container Registry.